FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Hidden layers** : The layers inbetween the inputs and outputs in a Neural Network

 * **Homologous** : An array (e.g. a list of lists) where each list is the same length

+* **Linear activiation function** : An activation function usually applied to the last layers output in the case of a regression model

+* **Linear function** : The equation of a line.

 * **Loss** : How 'wrong' a model is when making predictions